webplatform/docs/svg/elements/filter/index.md

 |Notes====Remarks===
 Although SVG is a vector graphics technology, it is important to emphasize that SVG Filters perform *pixel-level* operations on all inputs (including SVG shapes) and produce rasterized (bitmapped) outputs at a specified level of resolution.
 Applying a 10x scale transform (for example) on an plain SVG curve that has been filtered at normal screen resolution will produce pixelated edges since the anti-aliasing of the original graphic has been converted to pixels by the filter and scaled up.
 (It is unclear whether this is spec compliant or just a limitation of current implementations)

-Remember that you are writing XML when you write filters, so *don't forget to close all those tags* and don't omit required attributes or the filter won't execute at all.
+Remember that SVG is XML when you write filters, so all tags must be closed and many properties and attributes are required to be specified explicitly or the filter will not execute.

 A filter element is never rendered directly.
 It is only referenced using the filter property on the element to which the filter is applied.
 Note that the [[css/properties/display|'''display''']] property does not apply to the '''filter''' element and elements are not directly rendered even if the '''display''' property is set to a value other than "none".
 Conversely, '''filter''' elements are available for referencing even when the'''display''' property on the '''filter'''element or any of its ancestors is set to "none".

-It is currently (Fall 2012) contemplated that in the future, SVG filters can be referenced via a [[CSS Filter]] and used to apply advanced effects to HTML elements.
-(Firefox currently (Dec '12) allows this through a different mechanism.)
+SVG filters can be referenced via a [[CSS Filter]], although as of November 2013, only a subset of primitives are supported via this mechanism.
 |Import_Notes====Syntax===
 ===Standards information===
 * http://www.w3.org/TR/SVG/filters.html#FilterElement